TLeconte/acarsdec/README.md

 It has been tested on x86_64 with fedora 19-25, Ubuntu 16, and on RaspberryPI (only RTL source tested)

 It depends on some external libraries :
- * libasound for sound card input (rpm package alsa-lib-devel on fedora)
+ * libusb
  * librtlsdr for software radio rtl dongle input (http://sdr.osmocom.org/trac/wiki/rtl-sdr)
  * libairspy for airspy software radio input

-If you don't have or don't need one of these libs, edit CFLAGS and LDFLAGS in Makefile.
+For rtl_sdr :
-Ie for rtl decoding only :
+> make -f Makefile.rtl

-> CFLAGS= -Ofast -D WITH_RTL -pthread
+For airspy :
-> LDLIBS= -lm -pthread -lrtlsdr
+> make -f Makefile.air

 Notes :
- * change compiler options to suit your hardware, particularly on ARM platform -ffast-math -march -mfloat-abi -mtune -mfpu must be set correctly.
+ * change compiler options (CFLAGS) in Makefile to suit your hardware, particularly on ARM platform -march and  -mfpu must be set correctly.
- * You could change the sample rate by changing RTLMULT in rtl.c.
+ * For rtl_sdr, you could change the sample rate by changing RTLMULT in rtl.c.
 For rtl sdr default is 2.5Ms/s which is the best but could be over the limits of some hardware.
 Lowering sample rate will decrease CPU usage too.

 # Acarsserv